- Cell Manipulation

 Quantum Espresso is a GPLed suite of electronic structure codes, and c2x targets PWscf, the DFT component.

 From version 2.15, c2x can read and write some data from its input files.
-Support does not extend to spin-polarised systems (yet).
+Version 2.16 extends support to co-linear spin-polarised systems, and to reading .xml files and charge and spin densities.

 A file suffix of